Counting closed geodesics in Moduli space: Introduction

+{\bf Notation.} In this paper, $A \approx B$ means that $A/C< B < A C$ for some universal constant $C$ which only depends genus $g$.
+Also, $A=O(B)$ means that $A < B C,$ for some universal constant $C$, which again could depend on $g$. \\

 \bold{Acknowledgements.} We would like to thank Kasra Rafi who suggested a major simplification of the proof of Theorem~\ref{theorem:having:j:short:curves}.
 We would also like to thank Howard Masur for many useful discussions (including the proof of Lemma~\ref{lemma:uniform:vol:ball}) and also William Cavendish whose lecture notes were used for part of this paper.
+We would like to thank the referee for helpful comments.